yanil3500/swift-3-workshop/README.md

 **Note the error we get:**
 ![Imgur](http://i.imgur.com/wPWExau.png)
 What does the error say?
+> If you can't see the error details, click on the red error to the left of the line numbers.
+This will show a short description of the error.

 Remove `myConstant = 10` to clear the error.

 > As an iOS Developer, one of the best practices we follow is that every value we declare should start as a `let` constant.
 If you need to change the value, go back and make it a `var` declaration when needed.
 This helps to make sure you never accidentally have a value change, or unnecessarily change a value that you did not intend to.